etingof/snmpfwd/docs/source/configuration/client-configuration.rst

 .. note::

-    Server-side plugins are also :ref:`available <plugin-options-server>`.
+    Server-side plugins are also :ref:`available <plugin-options-server-option>`.

+.. _plugin-modules-path-list-client-option:

 *plugin-modules-path-list*
 ++++++++++++++++++++++++++